-Several cities have already accomplished these measures, which facilitate LID implementation and address WQPs.
+Many of the cities are implementing these measures, which facilitate LID implementation and address WQPs.

 ORDINANCE REQUIRES LID BMPs FOR PROJECTS BELOW MS4 PERMIT THRESHOLDS

 TCM-PLD-2

 Adopt an ordinance requiring LID BMPs for smaller development projects that are below the thresholds for inclusion under the Planning and Land Development MCM Program.